 Another issue is that I find that I can only help people in this area if their disease is similar to mine.
 When I have sponsored anorexics or bulimics, it has always been a disaster.
 I believe that the dynamics of each eating disorder are slightly different.
 And, this is a peer led model of recovery.
 We can only share our personal story and our experience strength and hope based on our own journey.

-In Overeaters Anonymous’ (OA) Statement on Abstinence and Recovery, abstinence is defined as “the action of refraining from compulsive eating and compulsive food behaviours while working towards or maintaining a healthy body weight.
-Spiritual, emotional and physical recovery is the result of living the Overeaters Anonymous Twelve-Step program.”
+One definition of abstinence is “the action of refraining from compulsive eating and compulsive food behaviours while working towards or maintaining a healthy body weight.”

 Here are my general rules for surrendering to a food plan, and working a plan of recovery: